 Beaver Island Harbor Lighthouse is different from most lighthouses in Michigan because it’s located in St. James, Beaver Island, 27 miles off the coast of Charlevoix.
-You can sit at the lighthouse and watch the Emerald Isle Ferry come and go from the harbor filled with the smiles of people visiting the island.
+You can sit at the lighthouse and watch the Beaver Island Boat Co. come and go from the harbor filled with the smiles of people visiting the island.
 Also, located just down the street is the famous Beaver Island Toy Museum, it’s a small shop filled with antiques, beads, toys, jewelry, and an art gallery.

 St. Helena Island Light Station

 St. Helena Island Light Station in West Michigan was abandoned for years, but the GLLKA has been working to restore it.
 You can see the 63-foot tower from a distance from St. Ignace, or take a ferry from Mackinaw City to get a closer look.
 To stay at the lighthouse, apply for the volunteer program.

 Attracting thousands of visitors every year, McGulpin Point is rich in history.
 Available are self-guided cellphone tours of the grounds, the Village of Mackinaw City, and Heritage Village.
 The discovery trail at McGulpin Point Lighthouse talks about these historical grounds.
 Also, you can stay in the apartment next to the lighthouse.

 Open to the public for tours, Grand Traverse Lighthouse offers an excellent view of Lake Michigan.
 The keeper program lets you stay at the living quarters on the northern side of the tower.
 Additionally, there’s a playground at Leelanau State Park and treasure hunts for kids.